jtaylorsoftware/tictactoe/README.md

 This project provides packages for running a Tic-tac-toe server using either TCP or HTTP+WebSockets.

-Its communication protocol uses space-separated and newline-terminated strings with a single word header and N fields (command dependent).
+It uses a text protocol consisting of a single line of space-separated tokens, where the first token is the command and the rest are arguments to the command.

-See [tictactoe-client](https://github.com/jeremyt135/tictactoe-client) for a python GUI client implementation.
+See [tictactoe-client](https://github.com/jtaylorsoftware/tictactoe-client) for a python GUI client implementation.